NeeRaj556/Laravel-StarterKit-RestApi/README.md

 ### **Controllers**
 - Example `ProductController` is provided with full CRUD functionality.
 - Extend the `CrudRepository` to add logic for other models.
+- Ensure the image folder is updated dynamically using the `$folder` variable based on model requirements.

 ### **Routes**
 Pre-configured routes for authentication and product management: